 - Knowledge management

-The solution offered a 360-degree integrated view of customer engagement across all contact centre channels.
+The solution offered a 360-degree integrated view of customer engagement across all contact center channels.

 This resulted in:

-- Issue anticipation and improved customer experience with the IVR traverse path being shown to customer support associates
+- Ability to anticipate issues and improve customer experience with the IVR traverse path

 - Reduction in AHT (Average Handling Time) by 15% to 20% with limited navigation to other systems